bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 `b-form-*` controls are _mounted in the DOM_.

 If you want to auto focus one of the _built-in_ modal buttons (`ok`, `cancel` or the header `close` button, you can set the prop `auto-focus-button` to one of the values `'ok'`, `'cancel'` or `'close'` and `<b-modal>` will focus the specified button if it exists.
 This feature is also available for modal message boxes.

 <p class="alert alert-warning">
   <strong>Note:</strong> it is <strong>not recommended</strong> to autofocus an input or control
-  inside of a modal for accessibility reasons, as screen reader users will not know the context of where the input is (the announcment of the modal may not be spoken).
+  inside of a modal for accessibility reasons, as screen reader users will not know the context of where the input is (the announcement of the modal may not be spoken).
 It is best to let
   <code>&lt;b-modal&gt;</code> focus the modal's container, allowing the modal information to be
   spoken to the user, and then allow the user to tab into the input.
 </p>